Meet the Board

 Monique Farmer, APR has spent more than 20 years as a communication strategist and adviser.
 She is an accredited public relations professional.
 Farmer runs a PR/communications consultancy and teaches PR courses for the University of Texas at Austin.
 Farmer holds a Master’s Degree in Public Administration (Public Management) from the University of Nebraska at Omaha, a Master’s Degree in Journalism and Mass Communications (Media Studies) from the University of Nebraska at Lincoln and a Bachelor’s Degree in Journalism (Advertising and Public Relations) from Midland University.
 Her experience spans internal and external communication, leader communication, issues management, reputation management, crisis communication, media training and media relations.
 Farmer serves as President-Elect for PRSA Nebraska, as well as on the board of Project Harmony.

-Tahnee Markussen, Secretary
+Tahnee Markussen, Board Member

 Foundation Program Officer, Lozier Foundation